 Step 1.
 Obtain your FTP credentials.

 Step 2.
 Open any available FTP client installed on your device.
 If none is installed yet, you can download one from Filezilla’s website.
-Filezilla is the most commonly used FTP client as it is free and available for Mac and Windows system.
+Filezilla is the most commonly used FTP client as it is free and available for Mac and Windows systems.

 Step 3.
 Connect via FTP connection using the FTP client you have.
 You can see the instructions on the links below: